-We further compare the recordings for the MECO texts with the original MECO eye-tracking data.
-The MECO dataset has been recorded in 13 different laboratories (one per language) around the world using EyeLink trackers with a sampling rate of 1000\,Hz.
+To assess the quality of the webcam recordings, we compare the webcam recordings for the included MECO texts with the original MECO eye-tracking data by \citet{siegelman_expanding_2022_meco}.
+The MECO dataset was recorded in 13 different laboratories (one per language) around the world using EyeLink trackers with a sampling rate of 1000\,Hz.
 Participants used a chin rest and a head restraint to minimize head movements.
-Thus the data is expected to be of much higher quality than \textsc{WebQAmGaze} with respect to comparability between participants and accuracy.
+Thus the data is expected to be of much higher quality than \textsc{WebQAmGaze} with respect to comparability between participants and eye-tracker accuracy.

-We compute the total reading time (TRT, the sum of all fixations on a word) and the number of fixations (nfix) both averaged across all participants and words.
-Note that for TRT we only include the words that have been fixated whereas for the nfix we include all words, starting with a count of $0$.
-Results can be found in Table \ref{tab:comparison}.
+We compute the total reading time (TRT) and the number of fixations (nfix), both averaged across all participants and words.
+TRT is calculated as the summed duration of all fixations on a word.
+Note that we only include words that were fixated at least once in the calculation of TRT, whereas for nfix we include all words, starting with a count of $0$.

-We also compute the Spearman correlation coefficients between relative fixations of both datasets.
-Total fixation time (TRT) per word is divided by the sum of all TRTs in the respective sentence to compute relative fixation duration for individual participants for each text, similar to \citet{hollenstein-beinborn-2021-relative}.
-Here, we also omit NaN values, i.e., words that have not been fixated in the entire dataset.
+For a comparison independent of the absolute fixation duration measurements, we also compute the Spearman correlation coefficients between the relative fixation durations of both datasets.
+To compute relative fixation duration (RFD), the total fixation time (TRT) per word is divided by the sum of all TRTs in the respective sentence for all individual participants for each text, as proposed by \citet{hollenstein-beinborn-2021-relative}.
+We omit words that have not been fixated in the entire dataset.

-In comparison to MECO, we see an increase in TRT of $80-170$\,ms and a slight increase in the number of fixations in particular for English and Spanish.
-We assume this is caused by an overall lower accuracy when assigning fixations to individual words as some fixations are aggregated to one word instead of being split across neighboring words.
-We see correlation values between both datasets mostly around $0.55$ which is substantially higher than the correlation between MECO and first attention as shown in \citet{brandl-hollenstein-2022-every}.
-Correlation for text $1$ in German is lower than the other values, here only 19 participants have been recorded.
+The results are presented in Table \ref{tab:comparison}.
+In addition to a comparison including all trials, we add the results of filtering out the \textsc{WebQAmGaze} data with $<20\%$ calibration accuracy.